So what are we doing here today?

 Thanks for that, Oscar.
 We understand the “male” part of “nonbinary male” – you’re just talking about your body, not your mind.

 Yes, that’s a good way to put it.
-I have what medical science would term a male body and I’m fine with that nomenclature.
+I have what medical science would loosely term ‘a male body’ – as if a medical marker for maleness really existed – and I’m fine with that nomenclature.

 What can you tell us about “nonbinary” then?